B-Mong/Temp-Converter/README.md

-#Temp-Converter
+# Temperature Converter

-## The goal of this project is create a functional temperature converter between Fahrenheit and Celcius
+The goal of this project is create a functional temperature converter between Fahrenheit and Celcius.